Our Donor and Member Privacy

 Vermont PBS may use your personally identifiable information for various web-based activities or for internal or marketing and promotional purposes.

 In addition, Vermont PBS may occasionally employ other companies to perform direct mail, web-based or telephone campaigns on our behalf.
 Those companies may have access to the personal information needed to fulfill their functions, but may not use it for any other purposes.
-In order to fully guard against unauthorized use of our membership list, we require that all such vendors to whom we release our member names have in place similar policies stipulating that the names we provide will not be used for any purpose other than communications from us to our members.
-Our members always have the option to exclude their names from being provided to a third party.
+In order to fully guard against unauthorized use of our donor and membership list, we require that all such vendors to whom we release our donor and member names have in place similar policies stipulating that the names we provide will not be used for any purpose other than communications from us to our donors and members.
+Our donors and members always have the option to exclude their names from being provided to a third party.

 Vermont PBS believes very strongly in protecting the private information of our online visitors, and we will always strive to assure that vpt.org remains a safe haven.
 We adhere to a strict policy for ensuring the privacy of your - and your childrens' - personally identifiable information (such as full name, address, e-mail address, telephone number and/or other identifiable information) and preserving the integrity of this online medium.